valtimo-platform/valtimo-documentation/release-notes/12.x.x/12.19.0/README.md

 * Saves on certain objects are now prevented from happening unnecessarily, improving overall performance.
 * Improved performance when searching for cases filtered by status.
-* Allowed more actions being marked as read-only, improving performance in certain scenarios.
+* Allowed more actions to be marked as read-only, improving performance in certain scenarios.